Lethbridge Viaduct: History

 Prior to the Lethbridge Viaduct, the main railway crossing over the Oldman River was a wooden trestle measuring 894 m long and 20 m high.
 The trestles on the original line out of Lethbridge totalled 2.8 mi.
 Many railways in the area went through the Crowsnest Pass between Lethbridge and Fort Macleod, over steep grades that hampered operations.
 In addition, extensive cuts and many other bridges were needed to cross various creeks and coulees.
 Past the St. Mary River crossing, several large cuts and large bridges were also required, including a 900 ft trestle with a 200 ft span west of the St. Mary River, a 600 ft trestle at Eight-Mile Coulee, and another of 900 ft in length near Eight-Mile Coulee.
 At Sixteen-Mile Coulee there was a 800 ft trestle, 133 ft high with a 200 ft truss span over the creek.

 Although the original route accomplished its purpose in allowing the CPR to rapidly complete the railway, it turned out to be expensive to operate.
 The original bridges were designed to last only about 10 years.
 In 1905, the CPR decided, to construct a completely new route on a better gradient to bypass the original line.
 The new line was built to the north of the Oldman River.
-It required two bridges, one in Lethbridge—the High Level Bridge—over the Oldman River, and another large bridge over the Oldman River again west of Monarch.
+It required two bridges, one in Lethbridge over the Oldman River, and another large bridge over the Oldman River again west of Monarch.
 This route eliminated many curves and reduced the grade from 1.2 percent to only 0.4 percent.
 It also saved 5.26 mi of track.